jamesamiller/Computational-Thinking/README.md

 2. Synchronous and asynchronous online delivery
 4. Computational tool
     1. Julia
-    2. Needed language elements introduced in the context of an actual problem.
-This is not a programming class.
+    2. Needed language elements introduced in the context of an actual problem
+    3. Not a programming class
-    3. Tentative: given the different platforms students have, we will likely use an online IDE such as [JuliaHub](https://juliahub.com/lp/)
+    4. Tentative: given the different platforms students have, we will likely use an online IDE such as [JuliaHub](https://juliahub.com/lp/)
 5. Assignments
     1. Check understanding of the material and language elements
     2. We will have synchronous online assignment help sessions

+## Units